ngkangting/CSS-Grid/README.md

 - **Grid Area**
 ```
-A rectangular space surrounded by four grid lines.
-A grid area can contain any number of grid cells.
+A rectangular space surrounded by four Grid lines.
+A Grid area can contain any number of Grid cells.
 ```

 - **Explicit Grid**